Fast Rates for the Regret of Offline Reinforcement Learning: Introduction

 where $\op{Beta}_{\alpha,\,\beta}(\cdot)$ is a Beta distribution.
 We fix some $\theta,\alpha_{1,1},\beta_{1,1},\dots,\alpha_{6,2},\beta_{6,2}$ by drawing from $\op{Unif}_{[0,1]^{30}}$ (once, after setting the random seed to zero).
 We let the behavior policy be uniform: $\mu_b(s,a)=\mu(s)\times\op{Ber}_{{0.5}}(a)$, where $\op{Ber}_{0.5}(\cdot)$ is a Bernoulli distribution with parameter $0.5$.
 We set the discount as $\gamma=0.9$.

 We then apply FQI to data generated by the above MDP and behavior policy using $K=50$ iterations and a linear function class, $\F=\{\beta\tr \phi(s,a):\beta\in\R 6\}$ (\ie, \cref{eq:fqils} becomes ordinary least squares).
-We vary the sample size $n\in[64,90,128,256,512]$ and run $70$ replications of the experiment for each sample size, in each replication recording the resulting regret $V^{*}-V^{\hat \pi}$.
+We vary the sample size $n\in[64,90,128,256,512]$ and run $70$ replications of the experiment for each sample size, in each replication recording the resulting regret $V^{*}-V^{\bar \pi }$.
 Namely, we calculate the value of a given policy by running the policy on an independent sample of $40000$ initial states and truncating at step $50$, and we compute $\pi^*$ by running FQI with $K=100$ iterations on another independent dataset of size $n=40000$.
+Since, FQI with $K=\Omega(\log(n))$ converges at a rate of $O(1/n)$ as we later show, running FQI with $n=40000,\,K=100$ provides a very good approximation for $\pi^*$ for benchmarking.
 We report the results in \cref{fig:regret} on a logarithmic scale along with $75\%$-confidence intervals for each $n$ and a linear trend fit to the log-log-transformed data.
 The empirically observed slope with $75$\%-confidence interval is $-0.96\pm 0.08$, which is somewhat suggestive of a regret rate of roughly $O(1/n)$.
 This provides concrete empirical evidence that for some instances, we may be able to get regret convergence that is much faster than the $O(1/\sqrt n)$ appearing in the existing analyses of FQI and other offline RL algorithms.